DRincs-Productions/DS-toolkit/README.md

 # Dating sim toolkit for Ren'py
-This repo is meant to have Visual Novel/Game developers who have little experience with Ren'py.
+This repo is a set of basic tools for Visual Novel / Game developers who are planning to create a Dating sim.

 ## Instructions to insert GUI in your repo
 I recommend the following ways to include it in your project: